 Despite not being as durable as full-grain leather, which typically lasts 15-30 years, the average lifespan of top-grain leather, when properly maintained, is 10-20 years.

-The manufacturing process also reduces the breathability of the leather, which hinders the absorption of body oil and other impurities and also prevents top-grain leather from forming a patina layer.
-The upside to this, as mentioned earlier, is that the imperfections are removed which gives the leather a consistent color and pattern.
+The manufacturing process also reduces the breathability of the leather, which hinders the absorption of body oil and other impurities and prevents top-grain leather from forming a patina layer.
+The upside to this, is that the imperfections are removed, which gives the leather a consistent color and pattern.

-Because top-grain leather lacks the outermost layer of hide, it is easier for the manufacturer to work with and tool.
-Its flexibility allows for top-grain leather to be used for a variety of products where both flexibility and a constant appearance is desired.
-While it may lack the hide pattern from the original animal, the leather can be made to resemble any hide pattern.
+Because top-grain leather lacks the outermost layer of hide, it is easier for manufacturers to work with and tool.
+Its flexibility allows top-grain leather to be used in a variety of products where both flexibility and a consistency in appearance is desired.
+While pieces may lack the hide pattern from the original animal, the leather can be made to resemble any hide pattern.